 Project Momentum – engaging men to become allies for equity and change

-HealthWest Partnership and Victoria University (VU) are working together on a project to engage students and staff who identify as male aged 18-30 years in prevention of violence against women.
+From 2018 to 2020, HealthWest Partnership and Victoria University (VU) worked together on a project to engage students and staff who identify as male aged 18-30 years in prevention of violence against women.

-HealthWest Partnership and Victoria University (VU) are working together on a project to engage students and staff who identify as male aged 18-30 years.
+HealthWest Partnership and Victoria University (VU) worked together on a project to engage students and staff who identify as male aged 18-30 years.

-Project Momentum provides men with the opportunity to develop and implement prevention projects alongside of the newly formed VU female accountability panel, to actively respond to violence against women.
+Project Momentum provided men with the opportunity to develop and implement prevention projects alongside of the newly formed VU female accountability panel, to actively respond to violence against women.

-Project Momentum is following in the successful footsteps of the Working Together with Men (WTWM) project model, which saw the creation of the Men of Brimbank.
+Project Momentum followed in the successful footsteps of the Working Together with Men (WTWM) project model, which saw the creation of the Men of Brimbank.

 The evidence underpinning the WTWM project model and community mobilisation strategies with men is strong, but further evidence of the efficacy of the model in differing settings, particularly among young and young CALD men is required.